RanaShahim/Life/README.md

 ### Hey there!
+This is a simple simulation of Conway's Game of Life built in React.
 Here's a small description of what's this game intending to do and how to run it:

 ## Features